CARTE-Toronto/carte-website/src/content/partnerships/research-collaboration.md

 link: "/research"
 ---

-CARTE connects industry partners with leading faculty researchers at the University of Toronto to tackle applied AI challenges in your domain.
+Carte connects industry partners with leading faculty researchers at the University of Toronto to tackle applied AI challenges in your domain.

 **What we offer:**
 - Facilitated introductions to faculty affiliates with relevant expertise